kyma-project/kyma-metrics-collector/README.md

  * KMC adds the runtimes to a queue to work through them.
 If an error occurs, KMC re-queues the affected runtime.
  * Information on PVCs, SVCs and Nodes is retrieved from SAP BTP, Kyma runtime (SKR).
  * This information is sent to EDP as an event stream.
- * For every process step, internal metrics are collected with [Prometheus](https://prometheus.io/docs/introduction/overview/) and alerts have been configured to trigger if any part of the functionality malfunctions.
-See the [metrics.md](metrics.md) file.
+ * For every process step, internal metrics are exposed with the [Prometheus client library](https://github.com/prometheus/client_golang).
+See the [metrics.md](metrics.md) file for exposed metrics.

 ## Usage